-Brad Pitt Dating Rumors: Famous Exes Are NOT Flirting With Him Despite Report [Debunked]
+Brad Pitt Dating Rumors: Famous Exes Are Not Flirting With Him Despite Report [Debunked]

 At the time, the fact-checking website received a confirmation about Jen and Brad’s communication but clarified that it was only a friendly exchange.
 Still, not mentioning Brad’s only ex who has been proved to be in contact with him can be quite questionable when you’re writing about “rekindling” anything with the divorced actor.

 What do you think?
-Share with us your thoughts in the comments section below and stay tuned with more Brad Pitt dating rumors and fact-checking articles in the future.
+Share with us your thoughts in the comments section below and stay tuned to more Brad Pitt dating rumors and fact-checking articles in the future.

 [Featured Image by Pascal Le Segretain/Getty Images For Paramount]